Exponential mixing for SDEs forced by degenerate Levy noises: Notations and main results

-\begin{rem} The number '$2$' in '$\gamma_{K} \ge 2 \beta_2 \|F\|_{Lip}$' of (A3) can be replaced by any number $c>1$.
+\begin{rem} The number '$2$' in '$\gamma_{K} \ge 2 \beta_2 \|F\|_{Lip}$' of (A4) can be replaced by any number $c>1$.
 We choose the special '$2$' to make the computation in sequel more simple.
-Roughly speaking, (A3) means that the process $(z(t))_{t \ge 0}$ has sufficiently many jumps bigger than $K$. \end{rem}
+Roughly speaking, (A4) means that the process $(z(t))_{t \ge 0}$ has sufficiently many jumps bigger than $K$.
+The number $M$ will be chosen in Theorem \ref{l:TauPro}. \end{rem}